Thrift & Sweets Tours

 For more feel-good thrift shopping stop at Good Samaritan of the Ozarks Thrift Store.
 Proceeds from the thrift store aid victims of domestic violence.

-Close out your afternoon at The Black Barn Boutique The Teal Goat, and Gascozark Flea Market.
+Close out your afternoon at, the Gascozark Flea Market (open on Saturdays).
 Don’t let the Richland addresses confuse you.
 The shops are near Historic Route 66, in areas known as Buckhorn and Laquey.

 At the junction of Highway AB and Interstate 44 head east to Saint Robert for dinner.
 For a taste of the Ozarks try Sweetwater B-B-Q. Other local favorites include Route 66 Taco & Wing Company and Z Loft Bar & Grill.

 Make Pulaski County your home base to visit numerous bin stores within a one-hour radius!
 Head west on Day 3 and find your deals, come back to Saint Robert for the night, then head east for the fourth day of shopping delight!